Skip to Main Content

 Welcome to your Biological and Cognitive Psychology reading list.
 Here you will find the resources to support you throughout your module.

-Behavioral Neuroscience by Behavioral Neuroscience provides students with a lively survey of the field.
+Behavioral Neuroscience provides students with a lively survey of the field.
 It offers a broad perspective, encompassing cutting edge neuroscience, lucid descriptions of behaviour, evolutionary and developmental perspectives, and clinical applications of research.

 Call Number: 612.8 BRE

 The fully updated eighth edition of Cognitive Psychology: A Student's Handbook provides comprehensive yet accessible coverage of all the key areas in the field ranging from visual perception and attention through to memory and language.
 Each chapter is complete with key definitions, practical real-life applications, chapter summaries and suggested further reading to help students develop an understanding of this fascinating but complex field.
 The new edition includes: an increased emphasis on neuroscience updated references to reflect the latest research applied 'in the real world' case studies and examples.
 Widely regarded as the leading undergraduate textbook in the field of cognitive psychology, this new edition comes complete with an enhanced accompanying companion website.
 The website includes a suite of learning resources including simulation experiments, multiple-choice questions, and access to Primal Pictures' interactive 3D atlas of the brain.
 The companion website can be accessed at: www.routledge.com/cw/eysenck.

 Cognitive Neuroscience: The Biology of the Mind, 5th edn by

 This edition uses an interdisciplinary approach to understanding how the human mind works.
 Throughout the text, clinical case studies are presented to humanise the scientific content.